 Our success is built on a foundation of safe, engaged, high performing talent and teams.
-Safe and engaged people ensure we will have a safety culture that underlies how we operate our business.
-We will have visible and accessible leaders that provide clear direction and purpose, with community engagement at the forefront.
-We will be accountable, inclusive and collaborative.
-We will have established programs for learning and development; succession planning; mentoring; talent identification and utilisation; recognition, and our performance management will be meaningful.
+Safe and engaged people ensure (tell) have a safety culture that under les how we operate our business.
+We will have visible and access ble leaders that provide clear direction and purpose, with community engagement at the forefront.
+We will be accountable, inclusive and collaborative, We will have established stopparts for learning and development, succession planning; mandering talent identification and utilization; recognition, and our performance management will be meaningful.